meta-x/bodyguard/README.md

-## How does it work?
+## Notes

-Bodyguard is just a simple library -  a set of functions that glue together in an opinionated way.
-But since one of the goals is to be flexible enough for anyone to configure it to their application's needs, there is a fair amount of manual work.
+Bodyguard requires a fair amount of manual work since one of the goals is to be flexible enough for anyone to configure it to their application's needs.

-; /sign/in
-validate credentials
-create auth obj
-create session cookie
-cipher with session cookie key return in response

-; /protected/resource
-request comes in
-unwrapped by wrap-session
-wrap-auth-to-params retrieves the auth object that is in the session cookie and adds it in the request params so that they can be easily accessible to your handlers wrap-authentication checks if the endpoint needs authentication and if the session cookie has the authentication object wrap-authorization checks if the endpoint needs authorization and if the current user has access

-; security policy
+### Re: security policy
 I feel like it's better to have a separate security policy from the routing.

 It allows for composability and doesn't tie the routing code (compojure, moustache, etc) to the auth library.

 I can understand any objections since it promotes a little bit of duplication (changing your routes will force you to remember to change the security policy).

-I'm open for suggestions in how to improve this (e.g. some kind of meta-routes) or optional integration to compojure's routes.
+I'm open for suggestions in how to improve this (e.g. some kind of meta-routing) or optional integration to compojure's routes.

 ## License

-Copyright © 2014 Tony Tam and contributors.
+Copyright © 2014 Tony Tam

 Released under the MIT license.